Kabyai Creek massacre

-Kabyai Creek massacre or Kaibai Creek massacre (August 17, 1854) was a massacre against Winnemem Wintu people.
-A party of white settlers attacked a Winnemem Wintu village at Kabyai Creek, on the McCloud River.
-42 Winnemem Wintu men, women and children were killed.
+The Kabyai Creek massacre or Kaibai Creek massacre (August 17, 1854) was a massacre against the Winnemem Wintu people, a part of the bigger series of events known as the California Indian Wars, in which mass violence, militia sponsored campaigns, and massacres occurred.
+For the Kabyai Creek massacre, a party of white settlers attacked a Winnemem Wintu village at Kabyai Creek, on the McCloud River.
+42 Winnemem Wintu men, women, and children were killed.